 The factors that really harm Vincero’s reputation lie elsewhere.
 The most significant is the inconsistent quality of the watches.

-Vincero claims to apply rigorous quality control standards for every single watch that comes out of the production line.
+Vincero claims to apply rigorous quality control standards for every single watch that comes out of the production.
 Apparently, the work doesn’t reflect in the end products.

 The most repetitive problems among the Vincero watches reviewed concern loose hands, band clasps falling off, and watches stopping.
 These are not minor problems that can be cast aside by the wearers but serious ones that heavily affect the wearing experience.